Top Mobile Ad Networks (2020)

 Digital Turbine is unique because it partners with global telecom companies, as opposed to app stores.
 Their system is designed to make it easier for users to discover new apps, so advertisers can acquire more customers.

-You can run CPI and CPC campaigns through this ad network.
+You can run CPI and CPC campaigns through this platform.
 It’s great for those of you who want to target markets in Europe, Asia, and the US.

 Avazu specializes in mobile game app advertising.
 They run CPM, CPC, CPL, and CPA campaigns through banner, text, and interstitial ad formats.